forrestdavis/NLPScholar/README.md

 #### `exp`

-There are currently 4 experiments: `Interact`, `TSE`, `TextClassification`, and `TokenClassification`. `Interact` allows you to test out sentences on the command line and see the by-word surprisal and probability values for each word.
-`TSE` yields by-token (that is, including subwords) surprisal and probability measures for a minimal-pair experiment (i.e., targeted syntactic evaluations).
-`TextClassification` is for classification over texts.
+There are three experiments: `MinimalPair`, `TextClassification`, and `TokenClassification`. `MinimalPair` is for by-token (that is, including subword) predictability measures for minimal pair experiments (i.e., targeted syntactic evaluations). `TextClassification` is for classification over texts.
 In other words, one label is returned for each text inputted (e.g., sentiment analysis, natural language inference). `TokenClassification` is for classification over tokens in a text.
 In other words, one label is returned for each token (i.e., subword) in a text (e.g., part of speech tagging, named entity recognition).

+#### `mode`

+Each experiment has `mode`s.
+There are two modes: `interact`, and `evaluate`.
+For `MinimalPair`, `interact` yields by-word (combining subword tokens) predictability measures for an inputted sentence and `evaluate` returns by-token predictability measures for a dataset.
+For `TextClassification`, `interact` yields by-text classification labels for inputted text and `evaluate` returns by-text labels for a dataset.
+For `TokenClassification`, `interact` yields by-token classification labels for inputted text and `evaluate` returns by-token classification labels for a dataset.

 #### `models`

-There are currently 4 types of models supported (all building on HuggingFace's transformers library): causal language models (`hf_causal_model`), masked language models (`hf_masked_model`), text classification models (`hf_text_classification_model`), and token classification models
+There are 4 types of models supported (all building on HuggingFace's transformers library): causal language models (`hf_causal_model`), masked language models (`hf_masked_model`), text classification models (`hf_text_classification_model`), and token classification models